-Prior to the meeting, statistics are compiled concerning historical investment returns, salary increases, retirement incidence and other factors which are influential in the actuarial assumption setting process.
+As part of this process, statistics are compiled concerning historical investment returns, salary increases, retirement incidence and other factors which are influential in the actuarial assumption setting process.
 Based upon an analysis of the specifics as they relate to the City of Bloomington Police Pension Fund and a general understanding of the inter-relationships of the actuarial assumptions, the Board, the Sponsor and the Actuary reach a mutual agreement as to the assumptions which will be used in the current actuarial valuation.
+The ultimate decision, nonetheless, remains with the actuary who must abide by his professional standards and judgment.

 Published statistics regarding experience for police and firefighters are available from the State of Illinois Department of Insurance.
 These statistics form the basis of the actuarial assumptions selected by the State Actuary in the valuation of pension funds covered under the Downstate Pension System.
 We have found in our consulting, that whenever appropriate, the actuarial assumptions used by the State Actuary are relied upon as a starting point.
 However, in order to make the calculations more "Bloomington-sensitive", the analysis of the actual historical performance is carefully examined.
-Interestingly, the Department of Insurance has recently issued a report indicating that they will be using actuarial assumptions which are somewhat similar to our current assumptions.